-- 5. (Optional) Reproduce a bug that causes issues and review debug messages.
-If you are unable to resolve the issue, contact CA Support. - 6.
-Disable the debug mode.
+5. (Optional) Reproduce a bug that causes issues and review debug messages.
+If you are unable to resolve the issue, create an issue here.

+6. Disable the debug mode.
 Modify the line which contains the spring.profiles.include parameter back to default: